-If you're moving, you may want to find a sitter until you have moved everything; the last thing you need to do after you are settled is bring your hamster to the new home.
-You don't want to leave your hamster alone for more than a few days at a time, so you may want the last thing that moves to the new house to be you and your hamster.
+If you're moving, you may want to find a sitter until you have moved everything.
+After you are settled you can then bring your hamster to the new home.
+You don't want to leave your hamster alone for more than a few days at a time, so you may want the last thing that moves to the new house to be your hamster.

 Otherwise, below are a few options and tips to traveling with your pet hamster, whether it be a short or long car trip or a plane ride.
 Just make sure that you always consider finding a sitter if you can, as it is much safer for your hamster to stay home rather than ride around, especially if it's just going to be a fairly short vacation.

-Tips for Transporting Hamsters During Short Car Trips
+Tips for Transporting Hamsters on Short Car Trips

 You will want to put your hamster in a small travel carrier with some of the bedding from the cage as it will help the hamster feel a little more at home and safe.
 You can also consider taking a tunnel off of the hamster's cage and plugging it with a tunnel endcap for traveling as well.

-For a short trip, your hamster won't need food or water, but you can put a small carrot, cucumber, or melon in the travel carrier in case your hamster gets a little hungry or thirsty; a water-based fruit or vegetable will help keep your hamster hydrated.
+For a short trip, your hamster won't need food or water, but you can put a small carrot, cucumber, or melon in the travel carrier in case your hamster gets a little hungry or thirsty; a water-based fruit or vegetable will help with hydration.
 You will also want to include a chew stick just to keep your hamster busy.

-If you don't have someone to hold the carrier during the ride, stick it between the back and front seats so that if you have to make a sudden stop, your hamster won't go flying.
+If you don't have someone to hold the carrier during the ride, stick it between the back and front seats so that if you have to make a sudden stop, the carrier won't go flying.

-Tips for Transporting Hamsters During Long Car Trips
+Tips for Transporting Hamsters on Long Car Trips